-How Anna Kournikova and Enrique Iglesias' Love Tricked Everyone
+Inside Enrique Iglesias and Anna Kournikova's Super-Private Romance - E!
+Online

 "I want my personal life to be as private as possible," Iglesias said in an interview with Australia's Today Tonight in 2011.
 "And especially when you're with someone that's also known and in the spotlight."

-"It's not that tough [to stay under the radar]," he added.
+"It's not that tough," he added.
 "You've got to have a sense of humor.
 I've been married about 28 times, have kids all over the world.
 In Australia...I think I've got twins in Australia, in Perth.
 Truly, you just laugh at it."
-(In 2014, he trotted out the divorce joke again—he must be great at dad humor already—when he told reporters in Los Angeles, "I got a divorce three days ago and I wanted to give you guys the exclusive.
+(In 2014, he trotted out the divorce joke again—he must be great at dad humor—when he told reporters in Los Angeles, "I got a divorce three days ago and I wanted to give you guys the exclusive.
 I'm serious.
 No, seriously.
 Don't laugh.")

-Meanwhile, marriage apparently hadn't been on the table yet, despite the impressive diamond rings Kournikova enjoyed sporting over the years.
+Meanwhile, marriage apparently wasn't on their to-do list, despite the impressive diamond rings Kournikova started wearing.

 "I've never really thought marriage would make a difference," Iglesias told Parade in 2012.
 "Maybe it's because I come from divorced parents, but I don't think you love somebody more because of a piece of paper."

+He reiterated as much to E!
+News in 2016, though he added cryptically, "Who knows what the future holds...or the past...haha."

-The youngest of three born to Spanish super-star Julio Iglesias and his first wife, Maria Isabel Preysler-Arrastía, Enrique has a notoriously prickly relationship with his father, who went on to have five more children with his second wife.
+The youngest of three born to Spanish super-star Julio Iglesias and his first wife, Maria Isabel Preysler-Arrastía, he had a notoriously prickly relationship with his father, who went on to have five more children with his second wife.
 Enrique told The Guardian in 2010 that the person he most admired in life was "Elvira, the lady that took care of me when my parents weren't able to be there.
 She dedicated her whole life to me and my brother and my sister.
 Now I take care of her."

-In 2014, Julio Iglesias told The Mirror that he had never met Kournikova, though he wholeheartedly approved of the match.
+In 2014, Julio told The Mirror that he had never met Kournikova, though he wholeheartedly approved of the match.

 "My kids are very independent and it is difficult to see Enrique because he is all over the world," the singer said.
 "But Anna is very beautiful—they have good taste, my kids."

-Enrique's mother, siblings, stepmom and step-siblings had met Anna, though, Julio said, and he was confident that his son was doing well.
-Meanwhile, Enrique's mom, sister and brother all expressed their excitement when the twins were born in December.
+Iglesias' mother, siblings, stepmom and step-siblings had met her, though, Julio said, and he was confident that his son was doing well.
+Meanwhile, Igelsias' mom, sister and brother all expressed their excitement when the twins were born.

 "It was a perfectly normal pregnancy, she didn't have to do mandatory bed rest at any time," the babies' grandma Isabel Preysler told Hola!
 "Anna hasn't had to hide.
 She has a very simple and homey life."

-Iglesias wasn't a regular in the crowd while Kournikova was still playing, presumably not wanting to be a distraction, but they do like to watch tennis together.
+Iglesias wasn't a regular in the crowd while Kournikova was still playing, presumably not wanting to be a distraction, but they did like to watch tennis together.
 They were photographed in the stands at the Los Angeles Tennis Center in 2004, and then popped up at what's now the Miami Open, held annually in Key Biscayne, to watch Serena Williams play in 2009.

-Asked in 2007 if he could beat his girlfriend at any sport, Enrique confidently told Sports Illustrated, "Anything except tennis and wrestling.
+Asked in 2007 if he could Kournikova at any sport, Iglesias confidently told Sports Illustrated, "Anything except tennis and wrestling.
 Her reflexes are disturbingly good.
 You throw anything at her, and she catches it."

-Dating an athlete, Iglesias said, has made him respect athletes 1,000-times more.
-"In music you can start whenever, 18 or 19 years old," he told SI.
+Dating an athlete, Iglesias said, had made him respect athletes 1,000-times more.
+"In music you can start whenever, 18 or 19 years old," he said.
 "If you want to be an athlete, you have to start when you are 4 or 5.
 There is so much dedication, so many hours, mentally and physically.
-Sometimes your mind wants it so much but your body cannot handle it.
+Sometimes your mind wants it so much but your body cannot handle it."

-"Anna took to me the place where she was brought up in Russia and if you see the house she lived in, you can open up your arms and touch it wall to wall.
+"Anna took to me the place where she was brought up in Russia," he continued, "and if you see the house she lived in, you can open up your arms and touch it wall to wall.
 Out of there, she played every single day for eight hours since she was 5 years old.
 For me, it's mind-boggling.
 To me, she is the most amazing person I have ever met."

-They've been all over the world on vacation like glamorous celebrities, but part of their charm is that they usually keep date night local like regular people, whether they're catching a Miami Heat game or just going out to dinner, or taking their boat for a spin (that's considered regular in Miami Beach).
+They've been all over the world on vacation like glamorous celebrities, but part of their charm is that they usually keep date night local like regular people, whether they're catching a Miami Heat game or just going out to dinner, or taking their boat for a spin (which is considered regular in Miami Beach).

 In fact, after they were rumored to have broken up in 2013, the inevitable rumor-quashing pictures of them on the boat were forthcoming.